techidaily/site-sim-unlock/source/_posts/what-is-a-sim-network-unlock-pin-get-your-tecno-spark-20c-phone-network-ready-by-drfone-android.md

 For this reason, we saw it fit to compile a list of the best Android and iOS apps that allow you to easily do an IMEI check.
 Those apps are listed below.

-## Part 1: Top 6 Android Apps to Check your IMEI Number

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pejPLJBLmXw?si=WD97jA3doqbMCkCX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/465CTOm8om0?si=63RxowNMCFA4fPUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Top 6 Android Apps to Check your IMEI Number

 ### 1\.
 IMEI info